Dynamic libraries and CMake

 CMAKE_INSTALL_RPATH_USE_LINK_PATH

-Exporting symbols for MSVC-based compilers is necessary to generate a “my.lib” corresponding to the “my.dll”.
+Exporting symbols for MSVC-based compilers is necessary to generate a “example.lib” corresponding to the “example.dll”.

 To have the installed CMake binaries work correctly, it’s necessary to set CMAKE_PREFIX_PATH at configure time.
 That is, the configure-build-install sequence for shared library project in CMake is like: